ramontayag/storey/README.md

     origin - name of old schema to copy copy - name of new schema

 Copies a schema with all data under a new name.
-Best used in conjunction with `Storey.suffix` set.
+Best used in conjunction with `Storey.configuration.suffix` set.

 Usage: